sph-mn/nihongo/readme.md

 download/topokanji-deck.csv contains the data for flashcards and download/topokanji.apkg is the anki deck ([ankiweb page](https://ankiweb.net/shared/info/211883411)).

 * "covers about 95-99% of kanji found in various Japanese texts.
 Generally, the goal is provide something similar to Jōyō kanji, but based on actual data."
-* sensitive words and kana-only words are excluded
+* sensitive example words and kana-only words were excluded
 * files are in utf-8

 # data sources and thanks to